Adnan Abu Hassan

 Datuk Adnan bin Abu Hassan (6 January 1959 – 18 March 2016) was a Malaysian composer and musician.
 He is considered to be among the top notch individuals developing the Malaysian music industry.

 Education

 He held a bachelor's degree from the Berklee College of Music in Boston, Massachusetts, USA.
 He started his career as a lecturer in the Universiti Teknologi Mara.

 Career

 Soon after the graduation, he became the A&R Director for CBS Records, Managing Director of Happy Records and Suria Records.
 Soon he became the Director of A&R for both BMG Music and Delima Records.

 He was appointed as the Principal and Director of Jam Music Centre, Album Producer and Composer, who is also the Creative Director for Jam/Treeman Corporation.
 Malaysian popular singers such as Siti Nurhaliza, Fauziah Latiff, Dayang Nurfaizah and Misha Omar were once his apprentices before their rise into popularity.
 He was the Managing Director of SRD Villa Record.

-He is also known for his appearance in the Akademi Fantasia reality singing contest as the vocal coach for the first three seasons.
+He was also known for his appearance in the Akademi Fantasia reality singing contest as the vocal coach for the first three seasons.